-Simply put; working with an MSP allows you to benefit from having experts on-demand with bending your budget.
+Working with an MSP allows you to benefit from having experts on-demand with bending your budget.

-#3.
-Business Can Adopt the Latest Technology Faster
+3. Business Can Adopt The Latest Technology Faster

 According to the Harvard Business Review, businesses with a competitive advantage are longer perfecting just one thing.
 Instead, organizations staying ahead of the curve these days are those that innovate and implement new technology.